-Inbound marketing is a long-term, ongoing practice.
-Once you kickstart your program, many costs will be recurring indefinitely and even those that don't can vary greatly depending on the types of strategies you want to implement, whether you're outsourcing or insourcing, and how quickly you want to see results.
+Once you kickstart your strategy, many costs will be recurring indefinitely, and even those that don't can vary greatly depending on the types of strategies you want to implement, whether you outsource or keep things in-house, and how quickly you want to see results.

 Since the costs of inbound marketing can vary so widely, we're going to provide average prices based on the assumption that you want the highest-quality work.

 You can very well go to Fiverr and get someone to write a $10 blog post for you, but it likely won't be the quality content you need to win over readers or rank in search engines — and the same goes for almost every inbound marketing task.

 In terms of labor costs, we've broken them down into the main areas of: